-Vehicle and Traffic Law Offenses
+Vehicle And Traffic Law Offenses

-We also represent individuals and families who live outside Western New York, including Canadian residents, who receive speeding and traffic tickets while either visiting the area or passing through.
+We also represent individuals and families who live outside of western New York, including Canadian residents, who receive speeding and traffic tickets while either visiting the area or passing through.
 Although some may think that receiving a ticket in a jurisdiction outside of where they live is not to be taken seriously and can be ignored, that is simply not true.
 Under the Interstate Driver’s License Compact, a majority of the states within the United States, as well as the provinces of Canada, have reciprocity, which allows these jurisdictions to suspend the licenses of their drivers for out of jurisdiction offenses.